success4lyf/Cafe-App-Project/README.md

 ### Mini Project Week 3

 In this week, the courier menu option was created to allow user add, update and delete courier.
-Also the product list, courier list and order list was saved in a txt file.
+Also the product list, courier list and order list was saved in a txt file initially.

 ### Mini Project Week 4